InfluenceEmporium/INFL/Buyback/Buyback.md

 ![Example](buyback.gif)

+## CONTRACT SET-UP
-9. Use the **Q-Tip Wrecker Value** as the value for your contract.
+1. Use the **Q-Tip Wrecker Value** as the value for your contract.
-10. Create a Contract using the following options:
+2. Create a Contract using the following options:
 **Contract Type** - Item Exchange

 **Availablity** - Private